-- · institutional investors must by convinced of the business case of the portfolio company; - the portfolio company must be 'IPO-ready', which means that the governance of the portfolio company must comply with the provisions for listed companies.
-In this context, portfolio companies that are organised as GmbHs need to be converted either to an SE, an AG or to a KGaA prior to the IPO; and - · market environment.
+- institutional investors must be convinced of the business case of the portfolio company; - the portfolio company must be 'IPO-ready', which means that the governance of the portfolio company must comply with the provisions for listed companies.
+In this context, portfolio companies that are organised as limited liability companies need to be converted either to a Societas Europaea, a stock corporation or a limited partnership of shares prior to the IPO; and market environment.